rizkysyaiful/public/Codex.md

 # Codex Vitae

-## How to play
+## Cara Bermain

-1. **Every day:** In the morning, read Review Every Day
+1. **Every day:** Setiap pagi, lakukan Ritual Harian
-2. **Every month:** On the 1st of every month, read Review Every Month
+2. **Every month:** Setiap tanggal satu, lakukan Ritual Bulanan
-3. **Every year:** On your birthday, read Review Every Year
+3. **Every year:** Setiap ulang tahun, lakukan Ritual Tahunan

-## Review Every Day
+## Ritual Harian
 Things I’d like to have primed in my brain every morning.
 Basically attempts to set a part of my brain to always be on the lookout for specific things that I want to be sure to catch.
 Use my subconscious to my advantage.

 1. **Steer toward quality time:** Look for opportunities to enjoy quality time with myself, other people, and my interests.
 2. **Notice anomalies:** Notice when something is unresolved, unwanted, or in conflict with my beliefs -- resist the urge to move these anomalies into blind spots.